Dryberlin/Weather-forecast/README.md

 # Weather-forecast
-First project as learn by doig
+First project as learn by doing